quantumlib/Stim/README.md

         There is no separator between shots (other than the padding).
     - `RAW_UNSTABLE`:
         A raw dump of the Pauli frame simulator's internal representation.
-        This is the fastest binary format but it is **NOT STABLE OVER TIME**.
+        This is the fastest binary format but it will vary from version to version.
-        It interleaves measurements from multiple shots together, with padding to multiples of 256.
+        Avoid it unless you are truly desperate for speed.
 - `-profile`: Unstable.
 Debug command for timing various things.